appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/README.md

 Exiting application.
 Invalid license key.
 ```

-Raise a request on [Discord](https://discord.com/invite/rBTTVJp), or [send an email to support](mailto:support@appsmith.com) to raise a renewal request.
-Once you have a renewed license key, [replace](docker#step2-add-or-replace-license-key) it to have Appsmith up and running.
+[Send an email to support](mailto:support@appsmith.com) to raise a renewal request.
+Once you have a renewed license key, [replace](docker#step2-add-or-replace-license-key) it in the configuration file and start Appsmith.

 ## Next steps